kenjdavidson/golf-canada-alexa/README.md

 updates.
 You should be able to tell from the current code what the expected styles and practices are... please continue with them.

+### SAM

+The IntelliJ AWS Toolkit seems wonky with Lambda code generation.
+It looks like it builds within `build/generated/src/main/kotlin/.aws-sam` which then brakes the regular project as all the classes are duplicated.

 ### Issues and Suggestions

 Open an Issue on the projects Github page.